Joy Fielding

 Joy Fielding (née Tepperman; born March 18, 1945) is a Canadian novelist and actress.
 She lives in Toronto, Ontario.

 Biography

-Born in Toronto, Ontario, she graduated from the University of Toronto in 1966, with a Bachelor of Arts in English Literature.
+Born in Toronto, Ontario, she graduated from University College at the University of Toronto in 1966, with a Bachelor of Arts in English Literature.
 As Joy Tepperman, she had a brief acting career, appearing in the film Winter Kept Us Warm (1965) and in an episode of Gunsmoke.
 She later changed her last name to Fielding (after Henry Fielding) and began writing novels.

 Fielding is also the screenwriter of the television film Golden Will: The Silken Laumann Story.

 In the 1980s, she was also a regular contributor of book reviews to Jack Farr's CBC Radio program The Radio Show.

 Personal

 At the age of 8, Tepperman wrote her first story and sent it into a local magazine, and at age 12 sent in her first TV script, however both were rejected.
 She had a brief acting career, eventually giving it up to write full-time in 1972.
 She has published 30 novels and 1 Novella (as of September 2022), two of which were converted into film.
 Fielding's process of having an idea to the point the novel is finished generally takes a year, the writing itself taking four to eight months.

 Fielding sets most of her novels in American cities such as Boston and Chicago.
 She has said that she prefers to set her novels in "big American cities, [as the] landscape seems best for [her] themes of urban alienation and loss of identity."

 Fielding is a Canadian citizen.
 Her husband is noted Toronto attorney Warren Seyffert.
 They have two daughters, Annie and Shannon, and own property in Toronto, Ontario, as well as Palm Beach, Florida.